zibutsu143/pdf_processor/readme.md

   * Gracefully handles PDFs it can't read and logs "ERROR READING PDF" in the CSV.
   * Warns you if the results.csv file is open in Excel (PermissionError) so you can close it and try again.

-## **How to Use (For End-Users)**

-This is the easiest way to use the tool.
-You don't need Python installed for this.

-1. Go to the [**Releases**](https://www.google.com/search?q=https://github.com/YourUsername/YourRepo/releases) page of this repository.
-2. Download the latest process\_pdfs.exe file.
-3. **Copy** the process\_pdfs.exe file into the folder that contains all the PDF files you want to process.
-4. **Double-click process\_pdfs.exe** from inside that folder.
-5. A console window will appear, and after a moment, it will show a "Success\!" message.
-6. Look for a new file named results.csv in that same folder.
-This file contains all your extracted data.

 ## **For Developers**

 ### **Requirements**